 - Be at least 18 years of age

-Have sufficient language, literacy, and numeracy skills, for example, to read materials relevant to the course, participate in discussions and observations and apply numerical concepts such as in relation to time management.
+- Have sufficient language, literacy, and numeracy skills, for example, to read materials relevant to the course, participate in discussions and observations and apply numerical concepts such as in relation to time management.
 This will be tested through an LLN assessment as part of the course entry process.
-Students will need to achieve ACSF level 2 for reading, writing, numeracy, and oral communication to enter the course.
+Learners will need to achieve at least ACSF level 2 for reading, writing, numeracy, and oral communication to enter the course.

 Chandler RTO incorporates the principles of equity into all programs.